-You haven’t seen our master bedroom in a while (except for small peeks on Instagram) because we owe you a certain curtain-related confession.
+You haven’t seen our bedroom in a while (except for small peeks on Instagram) because we owe you a certain curtain-related confession.
 But first, I get so many questions about our new bed – and why we upgraded from our old Ikea one – that I thought it was time to formally introduce you to this beauty that we got nearly a year ago.
 Yes, as in last November.

 Why a new bed?
 Well, at first glance, our new bed isn’t wildly different from what was there before (which you last saw last May when we blogged about getting the new consignment store rug).
 Both headboards are a light wheat-colored linen, and they work well in the peaceful low-contrast bedroom we’ve been working towards lately.
 But the key difference is that this a legit bed – as in, headboard and side/footboards – all upholstered in the same fabric.
 Previously it was one of those metal frame situations plus a headboard we made ourselves.

 And actually, at one point we did have that same headboard attached to a different bed entirely: the Ikea Edland canopy bed that we chopped the posts off of years ago (who remembers Ed the Bed?).
 But we swapped beds with our guest room at some point when we were over the floating-up-on-legs look for our bedroom (a regular bed frame + bedskirt gave us a more grounded and substantial look).
 We also found ourselves yearning for a proper boxspring situation for our mattress, which just sat directly on old Ed’s slats.